BACK TO RESOURCES

 What Claims Does IDR Apply To and How to Act With Confidence

 Understanding which claims qualify for IDR doesn't have to be complicated.
 Federal IDR eligibility comes down to three core questions: Does your claim involve emergency services or protected ancillary care?
-Is the payer a commercial plan subject to the No Surprises Act?
+Is the payor a commercial plan subject to the No Surprises Act?
 Did open negotiation fail to resolve the dispute?

 If you answered yes to all three, your claim likely meets federal IDR qualifying claims criteria.
 For providers in states with their own surprise billing laws, verify which jurisdiction applies before initiating the process.
 State law may take precedence over the federal IDR pathway.

-What claims does IDR apply to ultimately depends on the clinical scenario, payer type, and regulatory jurisdiction.
+What claims does IDR apply to ultimately depends on the clinical scenario, payor type, and regulatory jurisdiction.
 By evaluating IDR eligibility early in your revenue cycle, you can pursue disputes strategically and recover the fair reimbursement you've earned.